Sebastiaan35/Techdegree-developer---Project-5-Heroku/README.md

-This is Project 5 - Build a Learning Journal with Flask - of the Teamtreehouse developer techdegree
+This is an extended version of Project 5 - Build a Learning Journal with Flask - of the Teamtreehouse developer techdegree This version also has:

-Work in progress
+-admin features
+-CSV to database functionality for both entries and user creation -Automatic weblinks

 Developed by: Sebastiaan van Vugt
-Date: 14.Feb.2021
+Date: 10.April.2021

 Summary